Saosing/sharecorners/README.md

-Once in a while, I need to convert a pdf file (usually slides or academic paper) into image files (thumbnails) in order to get a fast glance to the readers without downloading the pdf
+Once in a while, I need to convert a pdf file (usually slides or academic paper) into image files (thumbnails) in order to get a fast glance to the readers without downloading the pdf fil